amir5200fx/OpenFoam7/README.md

 *	All implementations of template functions are moved to header files.
 *	All functions that are defined in cxx file have been exported to create a dynamic lib
 * I had to slightly change the code in some areas such as Istream.hxx to break cycle inclusion between Istream and token.

+# Warning!
+* Use ONLY Microsoft visual studio 2017 to compile the code.
+* To avoid any issue while compiling the code, please, clone the code into the root of your directory. e.g: "C:\OpemFoam7\..."